 One extraction method to rule them all?

-Running the Supercritical CO2 through the cannabis buds also kills microbial bacteria.
-CO2 extraction excels at producing shatter, budder, wax, oil, and liquid for vaporizers or E-pens.
+The process of extraction also often kills microbial bacteria and excels at producing shatter, budder, wax, oil, and liquid for vaporizers or E-pens.